 So began my journey into psychiatric hospitals and ongoing adjustments of my medications.
 I can today identify 35 psychotropic medications I was prescribed over the years, including many antidepressants, antipsychotics, anti-seizure meds, mood stabilizers and benzodiazepines.
 At times I was on as many as five concurrently.
 Dosages and meds were changed frequently as nothing worked.
 (I now know these changes exacerbated the akathisia.)
 I was hospitalized more than 10 times and it was never voluntary.
 I believed I had simply gone mad and my only hope was to listen carefully to my doctors and do as they suggested.

-After a failed attempt at counseling, my marriage ended as the husband I loved was exhausted from caring for psychiatric patients all day and then coming home to another.
+After a failed attempt at counselling, my marriage ended as the husband I loved was exhausted from caring for psychiatric patients all day and then coming home to another.
 I was so tired of his disappointment in me, which reflected my own, that I was actually relieved to see him go.
+I decided to leave my home state of Maine and go to Arizona as I wished to save my children from the pain and embarrassment of my suicide attempts.
+I was also hoping sunshine might magically help my deteriorating mental health.

 I learned to cope with my poor condition and renovated houses as I could work for myself when I was able.
 I had a caring new psychiatrist and he worked hard to find medications that might help me.
 I was involved in support groups and tried adding a variety of more than 30 alternative treatments like acupuncture and reiki, but nothing helped my state of mind.
 Within this blur was an overdose and a nine-day coma.
 Doctors told me it was a miracle I had survived.
 Another attempt led to hypovolemic shock and near death.
 My suicidal thoughts were then a daily occurrence, and as soon as I survived one attempt, I made plans for the next time mania, akathisia and that unbearable pain hit.
+I should mention that during this time I lived in Mexico for 7 years and although still suicidal I did better without the forced hospitalizations of the States.

+Finally on a regular visit to my psychiatrist I asked that my meds be decreased in dose as I was completely “numb.”
+He instead prescribed a sixth medication.
+Standing in line at the pharmacy it just hit me that I couldn’t do this anymore.
+It couldn’t possibly be worse without meds.
+I went home and withdrew from two antidepressants, an anti-seizure med and thyroid and was terribly ill for over nine months.
+I had migraines, nausea and vomiting, dizziness and fainting, tinnitus, paresthesia, lost 30 pounds and had petit mal seizures.
+No one had ever told me a slow taper was necessary to withdraw from antidepressants.
+I had no idea what I was doing, I only had the hope of not feeling “numb.”
 At the end of that nine months I was shocked to realize my anxiety, akathisia and suicidal thoughts were completely gone and had been gone almost since discontinuing the antidepressants.
 (I had never experienced suicidal thoughts before psychotropics and have not experienced them in years since stopping antidepressants.
 My life is precious to me.)
 I cannot begin to describe the utter shock I felt.
 I had lost 20 years of my life and everyone and everything I held dear, including myself, due to psychiatric medicine.
 Why did doctors not see how drastically I changed and how rapid and brutal my descent was?
 Why was I diagnosed with so many mental illnesses which were really medication side effects?
 Why did I not see?
 How can medications which cause some of us to be suicidal be given without warning and informed consent?

+Withdrawing from the remaining benzodiazepine was a long and extremely painful process.
+I had more than 60 withdrawal symptoms including severe burning paresthesia, terror, insomnia, weakness, exhaustion, hair loss, muscle wasting and loss of balance.
 I am now med free for 10 months and so grateful for feeling 90% healed and having my old self back again after 20 years of harm from psychotropics and 5 years of a painful withdrawal.
 I am grateful for loving life, experiencing joy and being able to rebuild my life again.
 This feels like being reborn.
+May we all commit to finding healing in safe, natural and life sustaining ways

 Click here to read more accounts of stolen lives.